euroledger/daledger/README.md

 `git checkout master`
 `git checkout test`

+# To check status
+`git status`

+This shows which branch you are on and what has changed since the last commit

 # To commit to test branch
+`git add .`
+`git commit -m<comment>`
 `git push -u origin test`

 # To merge test -> master